GSEmanuel/GSEmanuel/README.md

-- 👋 Hi, I’m @GSEmanuel and I´m a junior software developer
+- 👋 Hi, I’m @GSEmanuel and I´m a software developer
 - 👀 I’m interested in software developer, engineering and algorithm study
 - 🌱 I’m currently learning flask and python, I never stop learning.
 - 💞️ I’m looking to collaborate on proyects everywhere.